neilsmithdesign/Payments/README.md

 ## Installation

-Install as a dependency with the Swift Package Manager using the URL: `https://github.com/neilsmithdesign/Payments.git` In Xcode 11, you can do so by going to `File` > `Swift Packages` > `Add Package Dependency...`
+Install as a dependency with the Swift Package Manager using the URL: `https://github.com/neilsmithdesign/Payments.git` Be sure to use from version `0.3.0` onwards.
+In Xcode 11, you can do so by going to `File` > `Swift Packages` > `Add Package Dependency...`